Rafael Nadal: Historic journey towards winning 21 Grand Slams

 Nadal and global brands: Sponsorships and career opportunities

-Nadal is noted to be one of the highest paid tennis professionals in history.
-With his loyal and ever growing fan following, his title King of Clay to his increasing number of wins at Grand Slams have all won him many lucrative deals with leading sports and athleisure brands over the years.
+Nadal is noted to be one of the highest-paid tennis professionals in history.
+His loyal and ever-growing fan following, his title King of Clay to his increasing number of wins at Grand Slams have all won him many lucrative deals with leading sports and athleisure brands over the years.
 Some of the most consistent ones are:

 - Babalot: A famous French sports equipment brand.
-They have been supporting Nadal since he was a 9 year old junior player.
-He started his junior career with Pure Drive racquet which also aided the brand in their deep rooted R&D to further develop a better version of the racquets.
-Rafael presently uses their AeroPro Drive racquet, which generates power that suits his playing style.
+They have supported Nadal since he was a 9-year-old junior player.
+He started his junior career with Pure Drive racquet, which also aided the brand in its deep-rooted R&D to further develop a better version of the racquets.
+Rafael uses their AeroPro Drive racquet, which generates power that suits his playing style.

 - Richard Mille: Nadal signed a deal to become the brand ambassador for Richard Mille in 2010.
-The brand released the RM 27-04 watch to mark the 10 year anniversary of its partnership with the Spaniard.
-With a whopping cost of US $1.05 million, the watch is the lightest tourbillon in the world ( weigh just 30 grams)
+The brand released the RM 27-04 watch to mark the 10th anniversary of its partnership with the Spaniard.
+With a whopping cost of US $1.05 million, the watch is the lightest tourbillon in the world (weighing just 30 grams)

-- Kia Motors: Starting their journey in 2004, Nadal and Kia now have a deal till 2025, making this partnership a beyond 20-year mark one.
-When the contract was ending between the parties in 2020, the brand gave its fans the opportunity to have a say if the brand should further extend the contract expiring.
-A renewal was requested promptly by the majority of fans and Nadal now stands to be their global ambassador till 2025.
+- Kia Motors: Starting their journey in 2004, Nadal and Kia now have a deal till 2025, making this partnership beyond the 20-year mark one.
+When the contract was ending between the parties in 2020, the brand allowed its fans to have a say if the brand should further extend the warranty expiring.
+Most fans requested a renewal promptly, and Nadal now stands to be their global ambassador till 2025.

 There have been other brands present and in the past who have also partnered with Nadal over the years of his professional career.
 These include Tommy Hilfigure, Heliocare, Telefonica, Mapfre, Banco Santander, Amstel Ultra and more.